Designing Heaven's Will: The job assignment in the Chinese imperial civil service: Analysis of the assignment procedures and the changes

 \begin{proof} Let there be three regions: $X$, $Y$, and $Z$.
 Moreover, let $W^A_X$ ($J^A_X$) be the set of workers (jobs) from region $X$, and define the same for $Y$ and $Z$ respectively.
 Consider a market where there is an equal number of $A$ workers and $A$ jobs, with $|W^A|=|J^{A}|=2n$ and $n \in \mathbb{N}^+$, and there are no $B$ workers nor $B$ or $AB$ jobs.
 In addition, within $A$ workers, there are $n$ from region $X$ and $n$ from region $Y$.
 On the job side, within $A$ jobs, we have $n$ from region $Z$, $n-1$ from region $X$, and 1 from region $Y$.
 Moreover, consider an assignment plan where for every $w_y\in W^A_Y$ and $w_x\in W^A_X$, $w_y\succ^W w_x$; and for every $w\in W$, $j_{z}\in J^{A}_Z$, $j_{x}\in J^{A}_X$, and $j_{y}\in J^{A}_Y$, $j_z \succ_w^J j_{x}$ and $j_x \succ_w^J j_{y}$.
 Put differently, the assignment plan is such that all $A$ workers from region $Y$ are assigned before all $A$ workers from region $X$, and for every worker, jobs from region $Z$ are considered before jobs from region $X$, which are considered before jobs from region $Y$.

 Then, the matchings produced by all the procedures that we are evaluating match the $n$ workers in $W^A_Y$ to the $n$ jobs in $J^A_Z$, and one worker in $W^A_X$ to the job in $J^A_Y$, leaving all the remaining $n-1$ workers in $W^A_X$, and the $n-1$ jobs in $J^A_X$ unmatched.
 Notice, however, that there is an alternative matching that matches every worker and every job: match $n-1$ workers in $W^A_X$ to jobs in $J^A_Z$, one worker in $W^A_X$ to the job in $J^A_Y$, $n-1$ workers in $W^A_Y$ to jobs in $J^A_X$, and one worker in $W^A_Y$ to a job in $J^A_Z$.
-Therefore, the matchings produced by all the procedures do not minimize unfilled jobs when taking both eligibility and rule of avoidance into count. \end{proof}
+Therefore, the matchings produced by all the procedures do not minimize unfilled jobs when taking both eligibility and rule of avoidance into account. \end{proof}

 Next, we consider the extent to which the matchings produced by all the procedures prioritize high-levels.
-As before, we first discuss the case where we only take eligibility into account.
+As before, we first discuss the case where we only take eligibility into account and find that changes were also consistent with this objective.